hcuk94/henry-personal-website/_drafts/2022-10-29-Setting-up-Apache-Guacamole-in-Docker-with-Azure-AD-SSO.md

 On the following page choose **Create your own application**

 <img src="/img/blog/2022-10/guacamole-sso-azure-create-app.png" class="post-img" alt="Screenshot of Azure portal showing App Creation Screen">

+Give the application a name of your choosing, and select the 'non-gallery' option, then continue to create the app.

 Once the app is created, in the sidebar click **Users and groups**, then select users/groups to allow access to Guacamole.